twilio-labs/serverless-toolkit/packages/plugin-assets/README.md

 For more information see the blog post [announcing the the Assets Plugin](https://www.twilio.com/blog/assets-plugin-twilio-cli) and an example of [how to upload audio files for your Studio IVR with the Assets Plugin](https://www.twilio.com/blog/upload-audio-files-studio-ivr-twilio-cli-assets-plugin).

+> **Important**: This version requires Twilio CLI version 3.0 or newer.
+For Twilio CLI version 2.x you have to use plugin-assets version 1.2.6.

 <!-- toc -->

 <!-- tocstop -->